-Fama-Bliss forecasts from Table 2 across maturity.
+Figure 6 plots the forecast and actual average (across maturity) excess returns, along with the history of yields.
+The top line averages the Fama-Bliss forecasts from Table 2 across maturity.
 The second line gives the return-forecasting factor.
-We present the forecast using three lags, $E_t(\overline{rx}{t+1}) = \mathbf{\gamma}^{\top} \Sigma{j=0}^3 \ \alpha_j \mathbf{f}{t-j/12}$; the forecast using no lags is nearly indistinguishable.
-The expost return line is shifted to the left one year so that the forecast and its result are plotted at the same time period.
+We present the forecast using three lags, $E_t(\overline{rx}{t+1}) = \gamma^{\top} \sum{j=0}^{3} \alpha_j f{t-\frac{j}{12}}$ ; the forecast using no lags is nearly indistinguishable.
+The ex-post return line is shifted to the left one year so that the forecast and its result are plotted at the same time period.

-The graph verifies that the forecasting power of $\gamma^{-}\mathbf{f}$ and the improved R^2 over the Fama-Bliss and other slope-based regressions are not driven by outliers or suspicious forecasts of one or two unusual data points.
+The graph verifies that the forecasting power of $\gamma^{\top} f$ and the improved $R^2$ over the Fama-Bliss and other slope-based regressions is not driven by outliers or suspicious forecasts of one or two unusual data points.
 The return forecast has a clear business cycle pattern, high in troughs and low at peaks.
 The results do not depend on full-sample regressions, as the forecast using real-time regressions (from 1964 to t, not shown) is quite similar.

 Comparing the return-forecasting factor and the forward spreads embodied in the Fama-Bliss regressions, we see that they agree in many instances.
 (Forecasts based on the slope of the term structure or simple yield spreads are quite similar to the Fama-Bliss line.)
-One pattern is visible near 1976, 1982, 1985, 1994, and 2002; in each case there is an upward sloping yield curve that is not soon followed by rises in yields, giving good returns to long-term bond holders.
+One pattern is visible near 1976, 1982, 1985, 1994, and 2002: In each case there is an upward sloping yield curve that is not soon followed by rises in yields, giving good returns to longterm bond holders.